 One of the main considerations for those of you considering consulting is what you’ll do after you leave.
 Or put another way, many people enter consulting to leave it!
 But what are you setting yourself up for?
 For those of you who have your sights set on an MBA, going into consulting is one of the best ways to obtain a top MBA cost-free.
 However, each firm has its own procedures and rules around MBA sponsorship.
 Below, we’ve broken down the MBA sponsorship rules of top consulting firms.
 Have specific questions, or want to add your firm’s guidelines to the list?
 Email us, or comment below!

 At MBB, associates, analysts and consultants can obtain sponsorship for their MBA.
 Unlike some firms that consider only the top 10-25% of a cohort, all analysts are eligible for sponsorship considering they are in good standing.
-What does it mean to be in “good standing” at MBB?
+What does it mean to be in “good standing” at McKinsey, Bain, or BCG?
 This implies that you have held responsibility over deliverables that are key to the success of engagements.
 Those in “good standing” also volunteer for firm events at least 1-2 times per year, exhibiting a commitment to contributing outside of traditional channels.
 While everyone in this bucket is technically eligible for sponsorship, it will be tough to get sponsored without an acceptance letter from a Top 10 B-school.

 In addition to providing advanced business acumen and leadership capabilities, firms see MBA programs as a great vehicle for expanding your international horizons and insight into different functional areas through internships and exchange programs.
 Below are details of sponsorship and assistance offerings at the consulting arms of Big 4 firms.